BaptisteCarmier/BaptisteCarmier.github.io/index.md

 {% include gender_proportion_plot.html%}

 <div style="text-align: justify;">
-    This plots clearly shows that representation of gender have evolved since 1900.
+    This plots clearly shows that representation of gender has evolved since 1900.
 Since 1910 women representation have deacresed until 1940.
 At this point, the proportions are more or less constant until the 90's where women representation in movies slightly increases.
 </div>

 ### Among movie genres